akeneo/pim-docs/cookbook/product/query-products.rst

 A filter can be used on field (means on doctrine fields of product mapping as id, family, etc) or on attribute (means on product value, as a sku, a name, etc).

-To add your own filter, you need to implement a class implementing FieldFilterInterface and/or AttributeFilterInterface and declare a service as the following :
+To add your own filter, you need to implement a class implementing FieldFilterInterface and/or AttributeFilterInterface and declare a service as :

 .. code-block:: yaml

     pim_catalog.doctrine.query.filter.boolean:
         class: %pim_catalog.doctrine.query.filter.base.class%
         arguments:
-            - @pim_catalog.context.catalog
             - ['pim_catalog_boolean']
             - ['enabled']
             - ['=']
         tags:
             - { name: 'pim_catalog.doctrine.query.filter', priority: 30 }

-Here we define a boolean filter which supports '=' operator and can be applied on 'enabled' field and on attribute with 'pim_catalog_boolean' type.
+Here we define a boolean filter which supports '=' operator and can be applied on 'enabled' field or on an attribute with 'pim_catalog_boolean' type.

 Add a custom sorter
 -------------------

-Sorter implementation mechanism is very close to the filter one, another registry, other interfaces to implement and a tagged service as :
+Sorter implementation mechanism is very close to the filter one, another registry, other interfaces to implement and a tagged service to declare as :

 .. code-block:: yaml